garrandall/popular-music-data/tracks/just-be-a-man-about-it-toni-braxton.md

 I think you deserve somebody better than me, you know And right now, I can't give you what you need, you know I mean, I wanna love you and I'm gonna love you
-One day but you know...
+One day but you know
 I mean, you just gotta understand where I'm coming from